DEON-integrated Issue Tracking, Integration of Atlassian Jira®, Microsoft® Azure® DevOps and Wrike®

 This opens the editing dialog, which allows users to change the current workflow status, assignee, priority, and issue description text.

-Using this menu button toggles through multiple display options for the selected issue(s).
+The use of this toggle button cycles through multiple display options for the selected Issue(s).
 It can be set to Card (as shown above),

 on Line :

-Each ticket contains several pieces of information listed below.
+Each ticket contains multiple pieces of information listed below.

 1. This symbol indicates which project it belongs to or, if the tracking project does not specify a symbol, which tracking system is used to create this issue.